 The Collection contains documents, books, ephemera, maps, and visual material relating to the current and past geographical area of the borough of Harrow and its residents.

-You can also see some of the films and film clips we have in the Archive by visiting the London Screen Archives website.
-Over 60 films and film clips of civic events, celebrations, and events as well as films made by local cine club, Harrow Film Makers are available to watch for free!
+The London Screen Archives.
+Over 60 films and film clips of civic events, celebrations, and events as well as films made by local cine club Harrow Film Makers are available to watch for free!
 You can contact the LSA directly to license the films for commercial use, distribution, or to play for events.

 The Nostalgic Picture Library.
 This private collection features images of Harrow digitised from glass plate negatives taken by photographer Alfred Cooke.

 The Francis Frith Collection.
 Francis Frith, well known maker of vintage postcards, has dozens of images of the borough available to view for free on their website.